MichaelRFairhurst/entropy-debugging/README.md

 Lastly, further work to prove the lower and upper bound of this algorithm and what the true optimal search is could yield light about how much this algorithm leaves to be improved and where it could be improved most specifically.

+# TODO

+- Sampling bug (can sample same input too much)
+- Compare to afl-tmin
+- Prove *some* lower bound, compare to it
+- Benchmark relative to input size
+- Remove nonsense markov benchmarks better
+- Randomize order in adaptive simplifier
+- Create a SimplifierBuilder
+- make `lastDeletedOffset` part of Simplifier API
+- Make caching work for adaptive model
+- Compare extreme inputs with a predisposition to low entropy
+- Make DeltaDebugging allow async
+- code share async/non async using Future API.